-Prior to 2008, just four chairs had been completed; today, that number has risen to 12 thanks to generous department and institutional support, private foundations, and the philanthropy of HMS ophthalmology friends and alumni.
-These gifts will help ensure that generations of outstanding HMS ophthalmology faculty thrive in perpetuity.
+Prior to 2008, just four chairs had been completed; today, that number has risen to 12 thanks to generous department and institutional support, private foundations, and the philanthropy of Harvard Pphthalmology friends and alumni.
+These gifts will help ensure that generations of outstanding Harvard Ophthalmology faculty thrive in perpetuity.

 Endowed Chairs (Professorships):

 - Claes Henry Dohlman Professor in Ophthalmology

 - Henry Willard Williams Professor in Ophthalmology

 - Solman and Libe Friedman Professor in Ophthalmology